bjaress/estimate/README.md

 and produces as output:

-*   the number of time intervals until completion at the intended rate (if given) or at a reasonable rate inferred from past intervals
+*   the number of time intervals until completion at the intended rate (if given) or at a reliable rate inferred from past intervals
 *   the percentage chance of actually achieving that, based on past intervals